|

 -this is or rather was a new approach in the field of

-classification and protection of minors: this year we celebrate 10
+classification and protection of minors: this year we

 years of

 Kijkwijzer in the Netherlands.
-We have learned in the course of the
+We have learned in the

 years that

 it is an efficient and viable system.
-When we started in 2000 creating
+When we started in

 and

-building the system and NICAM, it was new and unknown territory;
+building the system and NICAM, it was new and unknown

 -the government is still involved; the half of the

-Kijkwijzer costs are paid by the national government (the other 50% by
+Kijkwijzer costs are paid by the national government

 the

-audio-visual media) and the government is monitoring and evaluating the
+audio-visual media) and the government is monitoring and

 system